SEARCCH Hub

 I found a tool in the Hub, but the tool doesn’t work or works incorrectly.
 How do I get help or submit feedback?

-First contact the author and try to work out any issues or misunderstandings.
+It is always best to first contact the author and try to work out any issues or misunderstandings.
 Use the SEARCCH entry to identify the tool’s owner/author, and contact the owner directly for tool support.
 If you still have issues with the tool after reaching out for support, you can try asking a question using the review tool and leaving your contact info there.

 You can also share your experience with the tool by leaving a review of the artifact in the hub.
 Please try to be constructive, understanding that most tools are not products; they are typically shared for use “as is”.
 If the tool is not maintained, leaving a review that says so and giving the artifact a low rating can help others.
 We also encourage sharing positive experiences.